 A scholar is a student that receives Scholars of Promise services and qualifies for funding assistance.

 What are some other advantages of the Scholars of Promise program?

 Scholars of Promise students are provided a mentor and are guided through their first year process to ensure that they can achieve success.
 Students will have access to campus services that include academic tutoring and academic workshops.

 If I am awarded Scholars of Promise funds, how do i remain eligible?

 While enrolled at Madison College, you will need to be a full-time student (12 or more credits), maintain a 2.0 GPA, meet with your mentor twice a semester, turn in two progress reports, volunteer eight hours and participate in two workshops per semester.

 What does 9 months to enroll mean?

-If you have met all program criteria and have been accepted into the program by the first week of July, you may start classes either that fall or the following spring semester.
-Notify Scholars of Promise staff if you wish to start in the spring
+If you have met all program criteria and have been accepted into the program by April 15, you may start classes either that fall or the following spring semester.
+You must notify Scholars of Promise staff if you wish to start in the spring.

 what If I have financial aid award questions?